jackwillis/militanthistory/_lm_articles/01/victory-for-youth.md

 facilities for Seattle’s youth.
 Added to this their henchmen in the City Council (Republican and
-Democrats) have outlawed under
-18 year olds from attending gigs, and the State Legislature proposed a curfew for under 17 year olds.
-Such a curfew already exists in neighboring Oregon.
+Democrats) have outlawed under-18-year-olds from attending gigs, and the State Legislature proposed a curfew for under-17-year-olds.
+Such a curfew already exists
+in neighboring Oregon.
 From the start the Y.D.C. explained that these attacks were